yc22305/CubeSat/README.md

 All the code has existed in "CubeSate_controller_1D_rosserial.ino".

 #### Define our own ROS message type in arduino
-After a customized ROS message package is created in your Linux, several steps should be followed to generate the corresponding header file in arduino libraries:
+After a custom ROS message package is created and complied in your Linux, several steps should be followed to generate the corresponding header file in arduino libraries:
 1. Delete the whole `ros_lib` installed in your arduino libraries.
 2. run the command `rosrun rosserial_arduino make_libraries.py .`

 I have created a package `serial_srvs` and uploded it in this reporitory.
 Download it and move it to your catkin workspace.
 Then, follow the above steps and check `ros_lib` folder in arduino libraries for whether `serial_srvs` package is successfully created.

 ##### [NOTE:]
 You could refer to http://wiki.ros.org/rosserial/Tutorials/Adding%20Other%20Messages. "rosserial_arduino" itselt is a "rosserial_client" package, and we would like to retain the functions specific to rosserial_arduino, so just replace rosserial_client with rosserial_arduino.